-- (i) Site walks within the project area and the neighbouring areas that are within the zone influenced by the project; - (ii) Taking photographs of significant aspects to assist in describing the baseline environmental and social conditions of the project area and its influence zone; - (iii) Taking of the site coordinates and the area elevation; - (iv) Interviews with representatives of relevant key regulatory authorities within the project area and interested and affected parties mainly within the project influence zone; - (v) Obtaining relevant documents from the authorities such as the County Government, and key authorities within the project influence zone. - (vi) Filling in of the questionnaires to facilitate environmental impact data collection - (vii) The aim of the field investigations was to verify information and data collected during the desktop study and to collect any new information that may have been important in the assessment of impacts and design of mitigation measures.
+- (i) Site walks within the project area and the neighbouring areas that are within the zone influenced by the project; - (ii) Taking photographs of significant aspects to assist in describing the baseline environmental and social conditions of the project area and its influence zone; - (iii) Taking of the site coordinates and the area elevation; - (iv) Interviews with representatives of relevant key regulatory authorities within the project area and interested and affected parties mainly within the project influence zone; and - (v) Filling in of the questionnaires to facilitate environmental impact data collection.

+The aim of the field investigations was to verify information and data collected during the desktop study and to collect any new information that may have been important in the assessment of impacts and design of mitigation measures.

-1.3.3 Report Preparation
+1.3.3 Report Preparation & Outline

 The ESIA study report was prepared and compiled and a draft report discussed with the proponent.
 Thereafter, findings of the assessment were discussed amongst the proponent, the project lead consultant and the ESIA experts.
 This was necessary to appreciate the various responsibilities and modalities of implementing the proposed project.
 The final report was then prepared and submitted to the proponent for endorsement.
-The ESIA report is in two volumes owing to the bulky nature of ESIA process documentation: